-5 Tips for Travelling to Iceland in the Winter
+5 Practical Tips for Travelling to Iceland in the Winter

-Our Nordic Travel Specialist, Thora, heads to Iceland to give us some top tips on travelling to this enchanting country during the crisp winter months.
+Our Nordic Travel Specialist, Eric, heads to Iceland to give us some top practical tips on travelling to this enchanting country during the crisp winter months.

 This one is important!
 It’s far better to pack a number of thinner layers than just one or two thicker ones, as not only does the oxygen between the layers help keep you insulated, but you can also take off or add on layers as appropriate for the weather that day.
-A good warm, waterproof coat and warm, waterproof walking boots are also essential in Iceland in the winter.
+A good waterproof coat and walking boots are also essential in Iceland in the winter.
 Whatever you do, don’t wear jeans and remember to bring your gloves and a hat!

 If you are travelling in Iceland in the winter months, chances are that you are at least a little interested in seeing the northern lights.
 While it is important to remember that they are a natural phenomenon, and therefore you may be unlucky and not see them, it is equally important not to assume the worst.
 They can be seen from early evening to the middle of the night, so make sure you don’t give up hope of a sighting and keep an eye out on the forecast for predictions.

 It can be cold in the winter in Iceland, but this land of natural contrasts has an answer to that: the geothermally heated water that is so readily accessible.
 You are never too far from warm water to defrost in, whether one of the many hot swimming pools you will find in almost every village in Iceland, the hot tubs that most hotels offer, or even one of the country’s natural hot springs.
 And most of them are outside, too, so you can enjoy the fresh air and stunning scenery while you have a soak!